 A thorough History and Physical Examination by your Chartered Physiotherapist will determine the likelihood of a calf muscle strain.
 If the examination shows an obvious muscle strain then a series of exercises and advice will be prescribed.

-It is rare that a Quadriceps muscle strain will require a MRI scan or a surgical procedure.
-A conservative approach with careful management of load will suffice.
+It is rare that a Quadriceps muscle strain will require an MRI scan or a surgical procedure.
+A conservative approach with careful management of the load will suffice.

 MyPhysio’s thoughts on Quadriceps Muscle Strains